 • People experiencing socio-economic disadvantage

-Subsequent implementation progress within the Care and Support Pillar informed the identification of Australians living with a rare disease disability as an additional priority population.
+Subsequent implementation progress within the Care and Support Pillar informed the identification of Australians living with rare disease disability as an additional priority population.

-Action Plan Pillar 1:
+Action Plan Pillars

-Awareness and Education
+Pillar 1: Awareness and Education

-Why is this important?
+Why is This Important?

 Increased awareness and education at the individual and community level is vital.
 It is common for people to have never heard of the rare disease with which they, or their child, are diagnosed.
 It can be difficult to find a practitioner who is educated about the disease.
 Yet, people living with a rare disease, and their families and carers, are reliant on services for both care and support.